Why Major in Mathematics?

 The Mathematics Major now allows substitutions in both the Modern Analysis and Modern Algebra sequences.

 There is a new Major called the Major in Mathematical Sciences.
-This major combines the elements of Mathematics, Computer Science and Statistics.
-It is designed to prepare students for employment in business, administration, and finance, and also give excellent background for someone planning graduate study in a social science field.
+This major combines the elements of Mathematics, Computer Science, and Statistics.
+It is designed to prepare students for employment in business, administration, and finance, and also provides an excellent background for someone planning graduate study in a social science field.
 Students who plan to obtain a teaching qualification in mathematics should plan their course of study carefully with an advisor, since courses that are too far from mathematics do not count towards certification.

 Calculus Coordinator: Dusa McDuff

-Prof. McDuff is happy to answer any kind of question about Calculus, either conceptual or about placement in sequence.
-Please come to one of her office hours or email her at firstname.lastname@example.org for an appointment.
+Prof. McDuff is happy to answer any questions about Calculus, either conceptual or about placement in sequence.
+Please come to one of her office hours or email her at email@example.com for an appointment.